kota65535/github-openvpn-connect-action/README.md

 # github-openvpn-connect-action

-Github action for connecting to OpenVPN server.
+GitHub Action for connecting to OpenVPN server.

 ## Inputs